Unsupervised Monocular Road Segmentation for Autonomous Driving via Scene Geometry: Experiments

 \subsection{Ablation Study}

-\cref{table:two} illustrates the impact of \emph{temporal consistency} and \emph{hard negative mining}.
+Table \ref{tablethree} analyzes the contribution of temporal consistency and hard negative mining to the proposed framework.
 In the first training phase, the network was trained solely using geometric constraints as supervisory signals via partial masks, achieving an IoU of 0.74.
-Subsequent training with temporal consistency, but without hard negative mining, while utilizing all consistent and inconsistent feature points, increased the IoU to 0.80.
-Incorporating hard negative mining further improved accuracy to 0.84 while reducing the training time by half.
-These results indicate that hard negative mining enhances both efficiency and performance by directing the learning process toward the most informative and challenging mistakes.
+This baseline indicates that geometric priors alone provide a reasonable initialization but are insufficient to fully capture appearance variability and dynamic scene content.
+In the second phase, temporal consistency is introduced in addition to the geometric constraints, while hard negative mining is disabled and all consistent and inconsistent feature points are used for training.
+This setting improves the IoU to 0.85, demonstrating that enforcing temporal coherence across consecutive frames complements geometric supervision.
+Finally, incorporating hard negative mining further increases performance to an IoU of 0.87, while reducing the training time by half.
+By focusing the learning process on challenging inconsistent samples and filtering out easy or redundant points, hard negative mining accelerates convergence and improves robustness.